ShaheensWeb/iOS-SWIFT/README.md

 <--->

 Name: Shaheen Ghazazani
 Blog: www.shaiwanghazazani.com
 Project: Voice Pitcher

 <--->

 A simple iOS app that is currently near naked in terms of graphical design.
-Currently waiting on design implementations from a digital media student friend of mine.
+Currently waiting on some images from a digital media student friend of mine.

 What does this app do: Records user voice and adds four sounds effects;
 sound effects 1-2(Slow effect + fast effect): Lower speed, and increase speed